Written By: Devin Golden

 Cell Description

-Sarcomatoid cells are spindle-shaped, long and narrow.
+The description of sarcomatoid cells is they are spindle-shaped, long and narrow.
 They have enlarged, elongated nuclei.
 These cells can have more than one nucleus and can be hard to distinguish from healthy cells and tissue.

 magnifying glass icon